 Wild Rumpus is an annual Halloween event in Athens, GA that usually includes a huge costume parade and multi concerts.
 Due to the pandemic, Timi Conley, organizer for wildrumpus.org, shifted the festivities to an online Halloween Special with 30+ acts — including Cindy Wilson and her son Nolan Bennett.
 “Rumpusing” in place was encouraged.
 When invited to perform at a local taping for the show, Pylon Reenactment Society decided to make a video instead using an unreleased song they had previously recorded with the help of Josiah Mazzaschi at the Cave in LA for KXLU’s long running show Part Time Punks.
 Filmmaker Dan Aguar gathered a local team to help realize Vanessa Briscoe Hay’s homage to one of her favorite directors, David Lynch.
 Kay Stanton’s bouncy bass and Joe Rowe’s driving percussion relentlessly set the pace for Jason NeSmith’s angular guitar lines that are sprinkled with otherworldly keyboard sounds by Damon Denton.
 Vanessa coos space-time continuum inspired lyrics to her vehicle’s passengers until the song builds into a musing on life and asks them to “just shut up.”

 Video on YouTube Song on Bandcamp

-New for 2020 - adult unisex white star design T-shirt.
+Adult unisex white star design T-shirt and Woman's tank-top.
 Designed by Pylon bassist Michael Lachowski.
 Printed at Shirtworks in Athens, GA.